Origin of Chewing Gum Ban in Singapore

 According to Singapore's first Prime Minister Lee Kuan Yew, the Ministers of National Development approached him with the idea in 1980.
 Lee Kuan Yew believed that enforcing a ban on chewing gum in Singapore altogether would be an extreme step.
 So initially, the government started with banning chewing gum advertisements that promoted its consumption and sales.
 Even the opposition government deduced that the problem can be solved by levying fines on offenders and educating people in general.

 Introduction of Singapore's Mass Rapid Transport

 However, the issue still didn't resolve.
-After Singapore launched the Mass Rapid Transit that revolutionized transportation and modernized the city, gum stuck on train door sensors resulted in whole system malfunctioning and led to disturbances and delay in train services.
-This is when chewing gum in Singapore was officially outlawed.
+After Singapore launched the Mass Rapid Transit (MRT) that revolutionized transportation and modernized the city, gum stuck on train door sensors resulted in whole system malfunctioning and led to disturbances and delay in train services.
+This is when the chewing gum ban in Singapore was officially enforced.

 As of today, chewing gum in Singapore stands banned alongside e-cigarettes, fireworks, purchasing alcohol post 10:30 PM, trading and owning exotic pets.